-- 1. The Supporting Athlete does not have to maintain contact with the performance surface provided the height of the skill does not exceed shoulder level. - 2.
+- 1. At least one Supporting Athlete must maintain direct contact with the performance surface when the height of the skill of the Performing Athlete exceeds shoulder level. - 2.
 At least one Supporting Athlete must maintain contact with the Performing Athlete(s) throughout the entire skill above head-level.
-Exception: When a Performing Athlete is supported by a single Supporting Athlete they may be released at any level under the following circumstances: - a.
+Exception: When a Performing Athlete is supported by a single Supporting Athlete they may be released at any level provided: - a.
 The Performing Athlete does not pass through an inverted position after the release. - b.
 The Performing Athlete is either caught by or supported to the performance surface by one or more Supporting Athletes. - c.
 The Performing Athlete is not caught in the prone position. - d.
 Any Supporting Athlete must have hands free for the duration of the skill to aid in the support / catch / release as needed. - 3.
 Hip Over Head Rotation of the Performing Athlete(s) is allowed provided that contact between the Performing Athlete and at lease 1 Supporting Athlete(s) is maintained until the Performing Athlete returns to the performance surface or is returning to the upright position. - 4.
 A Vertical Inversion is allowed provided: - a.
 Contact between the Performing Athlete and at least 1 Supporting Athlete is maintained until the Performing Athlete returns to the performance surface or is returning to the upright position. - b.
 At the point when the height of the Performing Athlete's shoulders exceeds shoulder level there is at least one additional athlete to spot who is not concurrently bearing the weight of the Executing Individual.
 (Clarification: When there are 3 Supporting Athletes an additional spot is not required).